Signpost AI Logo

 2. Configuration Parameters

-The Combine Worker accepts the following parameters:
+The Worker accepts the following parameters:

 3. Input/Output Handles